mvysny/ev-fi/_posts/2019-11-1-home-charging-finland-basics.md

 There are two types of fuses, [RCD A and RCD B](http://www.electrical-installation.org/enwiki/Types_of_RCDs).
 RCD A guards against AC only, RCD B guards against AC and DC as well.
 Some chargers are protected by RCD A while others are protected by RCD B.

-Since it's good to have extra protection, I'll buy the Metron PC03 with the RCCB fuse, to charge when on the road.
+Since it's good to have extra protection, I'll buy the Metron PC03 with the RCD A fuse, to charge when on the road.

 ### Charging From The blue "Caravan" plug or the red 3-phase plug